poemusica/rpi-matrix-gif/README.md

 	curl https://raw.githubusercontent.com/poemusica/rpi-matrix-gif/master/myGIF.gif >myGIF.gif
 	```

+3. [FIXME 😭]

+	IMPORTANT: In order to actually use the `rgbmatrix` Python library, you have to:

+	Manually run `sudo apt install python3-distutils`
+	because `distutils.core` is required but not included in the default Python installation on Raspberry Pi OS.

+	It also appears that the Adafruit script might not be working?

+	Manually run `sudo apt-get install python3-dev`

+	Manually run `sudo apt-get install python3-pillow`

+	In the `rpi-rgb-led-matrix/bindings/python` directory:
+	- Manually run `make build-python PYTHON=$(command -v python3)`
+	- Manually run `sudo make install-python PYTHON=$(command -v python3)`

+	[TODO: Test this...]

-3. [FIXME 😭] On your Raspberry Pi, run the Python script:
+	In your project directory, where you performed (1) and (2), run the Python script:

-	`python displayGIF.py`
+	`python3 displayGIF.py`

 	By default, the script displays the included sample gif ![Ghost](https://github.com/poemusica/rpi-matrix-gif/blob/master/myGIF.gif) created by [@jettisonjoe](https://github.com/jettisonjoe).